-In 2017, the Village of Niles constructed a bioswale and a permeable pavement parking lot adjacent to Oak Park with the goals of increasing groundwater infiltration, capturing stormwater, reducing combined sewer overflow events, and offering volunteer opportunities.
-The District funded \$200,000 of the total \$400,000 construction cost.
-This project provides 53,811 gallons of DCR in this flood prone area.
+In late 2018, the Village of River Forest reconstructed a 10,000 square foot alley with a permeable surface and open-graded stone base with the goals of capturing stormwater, improving public safety (basement backups, ponding on roadway, etc.), and reducing combined sewer overflow events.
+The District funded \$75,000 of the total \$193,740 construction cost.
+This project provides 26,490 gallons per rain event in a flood prone area.